dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 curl -X DELETE http://localhost:8080/customers/1
 ```

-If anything went wrong, you can compare your source code with the [`customers` branch on the GitHub repository](https://github.com/auth0-blog/kotlin-spring-boot/tree/customers).
+If anything went wrong, you can compare your source code with the [`customers` branch in the GitHub repository](https://github.com/auth0-blog/kotlin-spring-boot/tree/customers).

 ## Securing Kotlin RESTful APIs with Auth0

 As you will see, securing our API with Auth0 is very easy and brings a lot of great features to the table.
-With Auth0 we have to write just a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and your [own database of users](https://auth0.com/docs/connections/database/mysql).
+With Auth0, we have to write just a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and your [own database of users](https://auth0.com/docs/connections/database/mysql).

 For starters, if you haven't done so yet, this is a good time to sign up for a [free Auth0 account](javascript:signup\(\)).
 Having an Auth0 account, the first thing that we must do is to [create a new API on the dashboard](https://manage.auth0.com/#/apis).
 An API is an entity that represents an external resource, capable of accepting and responding to protected resource requests made by clients.
 And this is exactly what the Kotlin app that we just built is, an API.

 ![Creating an API on Auth0's dashboard](https://cdn.auth0.com/blog/kotlin-jwts/create-auth0-api.png)

-**Note**, if you don't have the APIs menu item, you can enable it by going to your [Account Settings](https://manage.auth0.com/#/account/advanced).
-In this page, click in the **Advanced** tab, scroll down until you see **Enable APIs Section** and flip the switch.

 When creating an API, we must define three fields: `Name`, which is just a friendly name for our new API; `Identifier`, which is a `String` that we will use when requesting an `access_token`; and the `Signing Algorithm`, which defines if this API will use a [symmetric or asymmetric algorithm](https://auth0.com/blog/json-web-token-signing-algorithms-overview/) to sign the `access_token`.
-In our case, we will fill this fields, respectively, with: `Kotlin RESTful API`; `kotlin-jwts`; and `RS256` (i.e. we will use an asymmetric algorithm).
+In our case, we will fill these fields, respectively, with: `Kotlin RESTful API`; `kotlin-jwts`; and `RS256` (i.e. we will use an asymmetric algorithm).

 Auth0 supports different [OAuth 2.0 flows to request access tokens](https://auth0.com/docs/api-auth).
 In our particular case, to keep the example simple, we are going to use the [APIs & Trusted Clients flow](https://auth0.com/docs/api-auth/grant/password).
 Keep in mind that this flow, although being the easiest one to implement, must be used **only** when the client app is **absolutely trusted**.
-Most situations will require other flows, and the ["Which OAuth 2.0 flow should I use?"](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) article on Auth0 can help on deciding which is the best approach.
+Most situations will require other flows, and the ["Which OAuth 2.0 flow should I use?"](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) article on Auth0 can help with choosing the best approach for your needs.

 To use the *APIs & Trusted Clients* flow, we must first configure the `Default Directory` property on our Auth0 account.
 To do so, head to the [Account settings](https://manage.auth0.com/#/account) page and add `Username-Password-Authentication` as the value of the `Default Directory` property.